 Why is it so hard to quit smoking?

 Nicotine is the primary substance in tobacco products that causes addiction.
-When you try to quit smoking, you may have symptoms of nicotine withdrawal because your body is dependent on its effects.
+When you try to quit smoking, you may have symptoms of nicotine withdrawal because your body is dependent on the effects of nicotine.
 Common symptoms of nicotine withdrawal include irritability, anxiety, trouble sleeping, and increased appetite.
 The discomfort they cause can make you want to pick up the habit again, just to be rid of them.

 7 stop smoking aids that work